-The situation would meet the threshold of LADO should the child in question be made subject to a Child Protection plan.
+The situation would meet the threshold of LADO should the child in question be made subject to a Child Protection Plan.
 This is because Children's Social Care has determined that the adult presents a risk to the associated child either directly or due to a failure to protect.

-12.12.2 Staff in school should ensure that they disclose information about themselves relating to the above to the Head teacher as soon as possible.
+21.20 Staff in school should ensure that they disclose information about themselves relating to the above to the Head teacher as soon as possible.
 School will create an environment and culture where staff are able to do this.

-13.0 WHISTLEBLOWING
+22.0 WHISTLEBLOWING

-- Our Lady of Perpetual Succour Catholic Primary School recognises that children cannot be expected to raise concerns in an environment where staff fail to do so. - 13.2 All staff should be aware of their duty to raise concerns, where they exist, which may include the attitude or actions of colleagues.
-The school's Whistleblowing Policy is there to support and aid them in these circumstances. - 13.3 Whistleblowing regarding the Head teacher should be made to the Chair of the Governing Body, whose contact details should be readily available to staff.
+- 22.1 Our Lady's recognises that children cannot be expected to raise concerns in an environment where staff fail to do so. - 22.2 All staff should be aware of their duty to raise concerns, where they exist, which may include the attitude or actions of colleagues.
+The school's Whistleblowing Policy is there to support and aid them in these circumstances. - 22.3 Whistleblowing regarding the Head teacher should be made to the Chair of the Governing Body, whose contact details should be readily available to staff. - 22.4 Should the situation arise where a member of staff feels unable to raise an issue with their employer, or feels that their genuine concerns are not being addressed, advice can be sought via NSPCC helpline or through OFSTEDS Whistleblowing helpline.
+The contact details are :-